 Although creativity is important, a lawyer also requires strong judgment at the core of their practice.
 Lawyers need the ability to logically and reasonably draw conclusions based on the limited amount of information they receive.

-Throughout a court hearing, lawyers must be aware of the arguments their opponents are making which finding weaknesses and flaws in logic through the hearings.
+Throughout a court hearing, lawyers must be aware of the arguments their opponents opposing counsel are making which finding weaknesses and flaws in logic through the hearings.